gerryhjs/gerry-themes-issue-tracker/README.md

-# Important
-I am inconvenient to use to github here in China because sometimes the access is very slow, and I can't get issues in time.
-And I will also accept issue by email.
-If you have any problem about Gerry Themes or Gerry Themes Pro, you can send email to me: gerryhjs@outlook.com.
+If you have any problem about Gerry Themes or Gerry Themes Pro, you can also send email to me: gerryhjs@outlook.com.
 Thanks.

 # Please read it before you submit issue: